Are you thinking of applying for a radiology residency? Here’s everything you need to know about radiology residency program difficulty.

 As a senior radiologist, you can also expect an above-average salary.
 On average, radiologists in the U.S. make between $373,390 and $496,690 annually.
 Radiologist salary can vary depending on geography, certifications, work experience, and their individual workplace.

 Compared to other residencies, radiology is slightly higher than averagely competitive.
-If we use fill rates to measure how competitive residencies are, radiology has a fill rate of 96.7%, while the most competitive residencies are at 100%.
+If we use fill rates to measure how competitive residencies are, radiology has a 100% fill rate.
 Radiology is considered especially competitive for first-choice applicants.

 During residency, it may be challenging to stand out from other residents for fellowship opportunities due to the intense amount of work you’ll be expected to complete.
 Try your best to demonstrate your passion for your patients, and your ability to maintain a healthy work-life balance.
 Maintaining your own health should always be your top priority to make sure you are mentally and physically fit to care for your patients.